-All parents/carers should complete the On-Line or eAdmissions Form from Hertfordshire Local Authority.
-Full information and the application form are available at www.hertfordshire.gov.uk/admissions closing date 15 January 2020.
-Parents wanting their application to be considered under any of the Oversubscription Criteria except criterion 10 or because of exceptional social, medical pastoral or other needs should also complete the Supplementary Information Form (SIF).
-Parents/carers wanting their application to be considered under any of Oversubscription Criteria 2-4 should also obtain a Certificate of Catholic Practice from the Priest at the church normally attended or from the Diocesan website at:
+All parents/carers must complete the On-Line or eAdmissions Form from Hertfordshire Local Authority.
+Full information and the application form are available at www.hertfordshire.gov.uk/admissions closing date 15th January 2024.
+Parents wanting their application to be considered under any of the Oversubscription Criteria except criterion 11 or because of exceptional social, medical pastoral or other needs should also complete the Supplementary Information Form (SIF).